-Revenue and results in are impacted by seasonal influences.
+Revenue and results in Decorative Paints are impacted by seasonal influences.
 Revenue and profitability tend to be higher in the second and third quarter of the year as weather conditions determine whether paints and coatings can be applied.
-In , revenue and profitability vary with building patterns from original equipment manufacturers.
-In , the Functional Chemicals and the Surface Chemistry businesses experience seasonal influences.
+In Performance Coatings, revenue and profitability vary with building patterns from original equipment manufacturers.
+In Specialty Chemicals, the Functional Chemicals and the Surface Chemistry businesses experience seasonal influences.
 Revenue and profitability are affected by developments in the agricultural season and tend to be higher in the first half of the year.

 The “other” category

 In the category “other” we report activities which are not allocated to a particular business area.
-Corporate costs are the unallocated costs of our head office and shared services center in the Netherlands.
-Pensions reflects pension costs after the elimination of interest cost (reported as financing expenses).
-Insurances are the results from our captive insurance companies.
-Other includes the cost of share-based compensation and company projects, the results of treasury and legacy operations as well as the unallocated cost of some country organizations.
+Corporate costs are the unallocated costs of our head office and shared services center in the Netherlands (including our Central Research and Technology and Engineering activities).
+Also reported in the “other” category are the results from our captive insurance companies, Technology and Engineering activities, pension costs after the elimination of interest cost (reported as financing expenses), the cost of share-based compensation, the results of a small business and of treasury and legacy operations.